HOGENT-Web/csharp/chapters/installation/slides/presentation.md

       - **Select Register Code as an editor for supported file types**
   - Click `Install`

-> *GIF provided in the next slide.
+> *Recording provided on the next slide.

 ---
 ### Visual Studio Code - Installation workflow